markmavromatis/cars_db_restapi/README.md

 - CreateDate - Date that the vehicle was added to the dealership inventory
 - UpdateDate - Date that the vehicle was updated in the dealership inventory

+If there are errors parsing a file, clients can re-upload the files and not worry about duplicate records.
+The VendorId and UUID are checked for each uploaded vehicle.
+If there is a match with an existing record, the existing record is overwritten with the updated record.
+This way, if clients witness CSV parsing errors on individual rows in their vehicle files, they can fix the issues and re-upload the file to process the dropped records.

 ## Installation

 This project is implemented using NodeJS and Express.
 The web server should run on any UNIX system with NodeJS and NPM installed.